From the Director

 Director of Transportation

-Please remember that unless your student's address information is current and accurate in the District's database, we cannot ensure he or she will be scheduled for transportation on the right bus on the first day of school.
-Since we'll begin routing buses for the coming school year soon, we strongly encourage you to go to your child's school IMMEDIATELY after changing your address or contact information.
-That information not only improves the safety of the transportation evolution, it also helps ensure your child receives the appropriate student services and that the District can reach you in the event of an emergency, and it's also used to provide other essential student services for your child as well.
+Please remember that unless your student's address information is current and accurate in the District's database, we cannot ensure he or she is scheduled for transportation on the right bus to the right location.
+Please get to your child's school IMMEDIATELY after changing your address or contact information.
+That information not only improves the safety of the transportation evolution, it also helps ensure your child receives the appropriate student services and that the District can reach you in the event of an emergency.
 If you have any questions about this or about any other student transportation matter, please drop us a line.
 For your convenience, we've provided webforms on our website that will be directed to a staff member who will quickly respond to your question or concern.

 The Escambia County School District is seeking professionally-minded individuals to transport students to and from school.
 Applicants must be determined to make a positive difference in the lives of students and they must be committed to safety and excellence.
 We will train qualified applicants.
 Apply now by calling (850) 469-5328 or apply in person at 100 E. Texar Drive, Pensacola.